Primukherjee/applied-analytics-portfolio/01_employee_retention_analysis/README.md

 - Exploring how engagement relates to turnover differently depending on performance or career stage.
 ## What This Can’t Tell Us/Limitations
 This is an exploratory analysis using cross-sectional and partially simulated data.
 Looking into patterns here means working with a snapshot of real information mixed, in some cases with made-up details.
 Though the numbers come from different sources, they help sketch out early observations without claiming full accuracy.
 That means:
 - I can’t make causal claims

 - Measures may be noisy or incomplete

 - Missing the real organizational context where such things happen
+## Analysis and Findings
+This project began as an attempt to understand how workforce data can be used to identify patterns behind employee turnover and translate those patterns into actionable insights.
+For this project, I worked with an employee attrition dataset to explore how different workplace factors might influence the likelihood of employees leaving an organization.
+I started by examining overall attrition rates and then explored how turnover varied across departments, overtime status, performance ratings, and tenure length.
+As the analysis progressed, I built visualizations to better understand how attrition probability shifted across groups.
+I found that employees working overtime had a significantly higher likelihood of leaving, and that the first few years at a company showed the highest turnover risk.
+I also compared whether high performers were still at risk under high workload conditions.
+To move beyond descriptive analysis, I built a logistic regression model to predict attrition using features such as age, income, job satisfaction, tenure, overtime status, work–life balance, and environment satisfaction.
+The model helped identify which variables had the strongest relationship with the likelihood of an employee leaving.
+Overtime emerged as the strongest positive predictor, while job satisfaction, environment satisfaction, and work–life balance were strong negative predictors, suggesting protective effects against turnover.